 The new herbarium will provide the essential controlled environmental conditions to preserve and expand our nationally important collection, where specimens will be processed, prepared, catalogued and researched.

 We are committed to opening up its collections to users, mainly through making available images of the specimens.
 The process of digitisation will be completed before the collection is moved to the new building.
 The aim is to provide an online resource for the identification, naming and study of garden plants.

 The information will help to solve problems for the researchers of the future and the specimens themselves could be used in morphological and DNA investigations.

 In addition to the herbarium, the RHS has other important collections and resources, including insect specimens (23,000), cultures of plant pathogens, plants in our gardens, our plant registration and horticultural databases with more than five million records.

 Find out more about our plans for the future of RHS Garden Wisley

-When the RHS Herbarium moves into its new home in the National Centre for Horticultural Science and Learning, the specimen sheets will be housed in new heritage archival boxes, lined with acid-free paper, which will ensure they are stored in the best conditions possible.
-The new building will be able to accommodate up to 400,000 plant specimens representing the whole of the UK garden flora.
+When the RHS Herbarium moves into its new home in RHS Hilltop – The Home of Gardening Science, the specimens will be housed in new heritage archival boxes lined with acid free paper, which will ensure they are stored in the best conditions possible.

-You and a guest will have the opportunity to see the centre during construction and be invited to the reception to celebrate the opening.
+You and a guest will be invited to the reception to celebrate the opening.
 Your name will appear on the donor recognition board.

-You and a guest will have the opportunity to see the centre during construction and be invited to the reception to celebrate the opening along with other special events.
+You and a guest will be invited to the reception to celebrate the opening along with other special events.
 Your name will appear on the donor recognition board.